This statement relates to the Houses of the Oireachtas Service's privacy practices in connection with its Web site.

 Our web site contains links to other sites.
-The Office of the Houses of the Oireachtas is not responsible for the privacy practices within any of these other sites.
+The Houses of the Oireachtas Service is not responsible for the privacy practices within any of these other sites.
 We encourage you to be aware of this when you leave our site and to read the privacy statements on other web sites you visit which collect personally identifiable information.
 This privacy statement applies solely to information collected on our web site.

-Office of the Houses of the Oireachtas
+Houses of the Oireachtas Service

 Email memos and any attached files transmitted from the email system of the Houses of the Oireachtas Commission are intended solely for the addressee.
 They may contain confidential and/or privileged material.
 Any review, re-transmission, dissemination or other use of, or taking of any action in reliance upon this information by persons or entities, other than the intended recipient, is prohibited.

 If you have received an email memo in error, please contact the sender and delete the material from all computers and storage devices.

 No contract is created or implied by email memos originating from the email system of the Houses of the Oireachtas Commission.

 Views expressed in this memo or in attachments thereto are not necessarily those of the Houses of the Oireachtas Commission.

 It is the policy of the Houses of the Oireachtas Commission to disallow the sending of offensive material and should you consider that the material contained in a message originating in the Oireachtas is offensive you should in the first instance contact the sender.
 Thereafter, if necessary, you may forward a copy of the email memo to firstname.lastname@example.org